Strangemother/Virtual-Operating-Layer/docs/fs/representation.md

     < IDENTITY identity

 These are low-level calls designed for core access to the users content cloud.
 A floating particle may be useless without a grain and become sedimented.
-As such a higher-level API serves the user and applications with goruping resources of Grains and Aggregates.
+As such a higher-level API serves the user and applications with grouping resources of Grains and Aggregates.

 An ideology of building a membrane referable Grain containg a particle.